How we work

 Inspired by the promise made by Lord Coe on behalf of the London 2012 bid team to “reach young people all around the world and connect them to the inspirational power of the Games so they are inspired to choose sport”.
 The programme aims to enrich the lives of 12 million children and young people – particularly in developing countries – through the power of high-quality physical education, sport and play.
 It is managed through the International Inspiration charity and delivered in partnership with British Council and UNICEF in 20 countries around the world.

 International Development Partnerships

-Through our International Development programme, we aim to develop a small number of long-term strategic partners, with UK based and international NGOs to further the use of sport as a tool for human and social development, primarily in the sub-Saharan region.
+Through our International Development programme, we aim to develop a small number of long-term strategic partners, with UK based and international NGOs to further the use of sport as a tool for human and social development, primarily (though not exclusively) in the sub-Saharan region.
 These partnerships are based around these priority areas:

 - Coach education, training and deployment